laktek/punch-sass-compiler/README.md

 		}

-* Now you can use Stylus stylesheets in your project.
+* Now you can use Sass stylesheets in your project.

 	Make sure you **save the stylesheets with `.sass` or `.scss` extensions**.